Disclaimer: Affiliate links help us produce good content. Learn more.

 Not all VPN services come with a free version or a free premium trial.
 Therefore, many users try to count on the money-back guarantee to test their chosen VPN app.
 If they aren’t satisfied, they can always ask for a refund.
 Or, can they?

 The thing is, refunds can be tricky.
 First of all, you need to know how many days you have to claim it without the VPN costing you a thing.
-Providers can grant you different time spans for the money-back guarantee.
+Providers can grant you different time frames for the money-back guarantee.
 So, you’d better make sure you get it right.

 Most VPNs will offer 3, 7, 14, 30, 31, 32, or 45 days for a refund.
 But, and it is a big but, this may not be the only condition to be eligible at all.
-Therefore, we advise you always to read the legal documents carefully to find out about the refund policy.
+Therefore, we advise you to read the legal documents carefully to find out about the refund policy.

-Be more cautious with those who have further limitations and conditions apart from the time span, though.
+Be more cautious with those who have further limitations and conditions apart from the time frame, though.
 Don’t take the “30-day money-back guarantee” promotions on the website for granted.
 You need to read the refund policy carefully.

 Some VPNs, for example, have bandwidth usage limitations.
 But you may also not be eligible for a refund from the provider if you bought your VPN from a third-party vendor or paid with a cryptocurrency or a gift card.